I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt-_dxgkmdt_opm_protection_type.md

                 </tr>

                 <tr>
-                    <td>DXGKMDT_OPM_PROTECTION_TYPE_COPP_COMPATIBLE_HDCP</td>
+                    <td>DXGKMDT_OPM_PROTECTION_TYPE_HDCP</td>
-                    <td>Indicates that the protected output supports High-bandwidth Digital Content Protection (HDCP) that is compatible with Certified Output Protection Protocol (COPP).
-For more information about HDCP, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>.
-This protection type can be used only with protected output objects that have COPP semantics.
-OPM can use this value in a call to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_opm_get_copp_compatible_information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> function to determine whether a protected output supports COPP-compatible HDCP.
-OPM can also use this value in a call to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_opm_configure_protected_output.md">DxgkDdiOPMConfigureProtectedOutput</a> function to change the COPP-compatible HDCP protection level.</td>
+                    <td>Indicates that the protected output supports HDCP.
+This protection type can be used only with protected output objects that have OPM semantics.
+OPM can use this value in a call to the display miniport driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_opm_get_information.md">DxgkDdiOPMGetInformation</a> function to determine whether a protected output supports HDCP.
+OPM can also use this value in a call to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi_opm_configure_protected_output.md">DxgkDdiOPMConfigureProtectedOutput</a> function to change the HDCP protection level.</td>
                 </tr>

                 <tr>